 We’re showing you how to train clematis now for beautiful blooms by summer!
 If you train clematis right, it will reward you with lots of beautiful blooms!
 Isn’t that what we all want in the garden?

-Part two of Low Maintenance Gardening describes another phase of our dry creek bed project: the rock garden.
+The rock garden, part two of Low Maintenance Gardening is another phase of our dry creek bed project.
 Continue reading

 A dry creek bed is our first phase of our low maintenance garden project.
 After finishing the patio in our backyard, we were left with a lonely patch of grass in the back corner.
 It didn’t really make sense to get out a lawn mower every week to mow such a small area; not to mention how awkward it would be to maneuver it past our patio set!
-More importantly, not using electricity to cut the grass – or water to keep it green – was the sustainable way to go!
+More importantly, not using electricity to cut the grass – or water to keep it green – is the sustainable way to go!
 Continue reading

 Daylight savings time is only a few days away so it’s time to start thinking about some trellis ideas for your garden!
 This guide will give you ideas to start building your own trellises and privacy screens.
 With Spring on the horizon, I find myself thinking about outdoor projects!
 When you live in a suburban neighbourhood, where the houses are packed in like sardines, it leaves a lot to be desired in terms of privacy.
 Continue reading